Friday, September 12, 2025

 Sunday, February 25, 2024

-Mahashivaratri WEDNESDAY February 26 7 pm in Fairfield
+Mahashivaratri SUNDAY February 15 6 pm in Fairfield

-MAHASHIVARATRI -- WEDNESDAY (NOT Tuesday!)
-February 26 7 pm
+MAHASHIVARATRI -- SUNDAY February 15 6 pm

 MahaShivaratri is considered to be the most powerful time of the year to appeal to Lord Shiva for world peace, neutralization of negativity, and improvement of health or recovery from disease.
 Worship of Shiva is for healing, deep silence, peace and transcendence, and the world is in greater need than ever.